Stress and Burnout

 • Relentless work deadlines and long hours that keep you in overdrive

-• The invisible labor of caregiving for family, children, or loved ones
+• The invisible labor of caregiving for children, family, or loved ones

 “Burnout isn’t about being weak.
 It’s about being human in systems that aren’t sustainable.”